its-ericjones/transcript-generator/README.md

 ## Why Am I Trying to Create Something That Already Exists?

 Many ideas for side projects I've ended up abandoning because someone else out in the world had already done something similar, so what would be the point in doing it myself?
-It took me an, admittedly long time, to have this realization that ideas are still worth pursuing because I can still learn and takeaway something from the process.
+It took me an, admittedly long time, to have this realization that even if part of my ideas have already been created, they are still worth pursuing because I can still learn and takeaway something from the process.